scolding a child

 Parenting Insights

 Yes, I regret it a lot.
 Because sometimes, out of frustration and tiredness, I scold my seven months old son.
-But later on, I regret and wish that I could go back to the same time or situation and manage it patiently.
-We read many articles or blogs about not scolding a child or yelling at kids or about saying NO to them, and many of us decide that we will not scold our child next time.
-But is it really possible to stick to that decision?
+But later on, I regret and wish I could rewind time and handle the situation with patience.
+Many of us vow not to yell at our kids after reading parenting blogs and articles.
+But is it really possible to stick to that decision of not scolding a child?

 Frankly, for me, it is not.
-Because every time I scold my child, I remind myself that I did wrong immediately after that.
+Because every time I raised my voice, I realized my mistake right after.
 In the awful silence after, remorse washes over me.
 I know that deep down, he’s just a curious, energetic little person trying to make sense of this big world.
 Yelling seeds doubt, anxiety and low self-worth that can have lasting impacts.
 I certainly don’t want Hitarth to grow up viewing harsh verbal discipline as normal or okay.

 So now, after understanding more and more about child care, I came up with a solution on how you can control yourself about scolding your child.
 Like many parents, I vowed early on to never yell or scream at my child.
 But making that intention a reality has been an immense challenge requiring conscious effort daily.
 If you too are on the journey to mindful, calm parenting, I’ve learned some helpful strategies along the way.